Satellite Internet Dictionary

 Data management is a set of tools that help you manage your data allowance by monitoring your usage, shrinking incoming data to reduce the amount of plan data used, and helping you to quickly purchase data tokens.

 Before you can access your high-speed satellite Internet, our installers will need to visit your home or business to install the satellite dish and modem/router in your home.

-HughesNet will not cut off your service if you exceed your data allowance in a given month, however your download speeds will slow to 1-3 Mbps.
+HughesNet will not cut off your service if you exceed your data allowance in a given month.
+However, during high-traffic periods, you may experience reduced speeds..
 If you would like to restore your satellite Internet service to full speed before the start of your next plan month, you can purchase additional data tokens that add more data to your subscription for the month.